isc-projects/bind9/doc/arm/reference.rst

 All non-empty responses for a valid domain name (qname) and record type (qtype) are identical and have a limit specified with ``responses-per-second`` (default 0 or no limit).
+All valid wildcard domain names are interpreted as the zone's origin name concatenated to the "*" name.
 All empty (NODATA) responses for a valid domain, regardless of query type, are identical.
 Responses in the NODATA class are limited by ``nodata-per-second`` (default ``responses-per-second``).
 Requests for any and all undefined subdomains of a given valid domain result in NXDOMAIN errors, and are identical regardless of query type.
 They are limited by ``nxdomains-per-second`` (default ``responses-per-second``).
 This controls some attacks using random names, but can be relaxed or turned off (set to 0) on servers that expect many legitimate NXDOMAIN responses, such as from anti-spam rejection lists.
 Referrals or delegations to the server of a given domain are identical and are limited by ``referrals-per-second`` (default ``responses-per-second``).

 Responses generated from local wildcards are counted and limited as if they were for the parent domain name.
 This controls flooding using